This page describes CAAPR, the Combined

 <from> - written in CAAPR-C as «fr[u,o]m».
 This is a weaker form of the situation above.
 Several American dictionaries recognize «from» as an alternate (but not primary) American pronounciation, but no British dictionary I've seen gives such acceptance to «frum». «from» is an acceptable, but minority, American form.
 I would say that the British pronunciation "weakly dominates" the American one in this case.

-like these by using another symbol in place of the comma within pairs
+these by using another symbol in place of the comma within pairs to

 follows: